Microsoft Publisher

 Microsoft Publisher is a desktop publishing application from Microsoft, differing from Microsoft Word in that the emphasis is placed on page layout and graphic design rather than text composition and proofreading.
+Its discontinuation is planned for October 2026.

 Overview

 Publisher is included in higher-end editions of Microsoft Office, reflecting Microsoft's emphasis on the application as an easy-to-use and less expensive alternative to the "heavyweights" with a focus on the small-business market, where firms do not have dedicated design professionals available to make marketing materials and other documents.
 However, it has a relatively small share of the desktop publishing market, which is dominated by Adobe InDesign and formerly by QuarkXPress.

-While most Microsoft Office apps adopted ribbons for their user interface starting with Microsoft Office 2007, Publisher retained its toolbars and did not adopt ribbons until Microsoft Office 2010.
+While most Microsoft Office apps adopted ribbons for their user interface starting with Microsoft Office 2007, Publisher retained its toolbars and did not acquire ribbons until Microsoft Office 2010.

+On February 15, 2024, Microsoft announced that Publisher will be discontinued on October 13, 2026.
+On the specified date, Publisher will no longer be included in Microsoft 365 plans, and existing on-premises installations will no longer be supported.
+This date will mark the end of Publisher as a standalone Microsoft program since its initial release in 1991.

 Compatibility

-LibreOffice has supported Publisher's proprietary file format (.pub) since February 2013.
-Corel Draw X4 features read-only support.